Pulseless onset timing

 To decide how to specify onset timing in your score, the first question to ask is whether the music has a regular “pulse” or not.
 If you can tap your foot to the music, it probably has a pulse, even if you are tapping very slowly or at a fluctuating rate.

-Symbols for sounds of either specified or unspecified duration can then be spaced along the layer line(s) according to their onset timing.
+Symbols for sounds of either specified or unspecified duration can be spaced along the layer line(s) according to their onset timing.
 The left-hand edge of each symbol represents the onset of the sound, while for sounds of specified duration, the right-hand edge represents the end or “release” of the sound.

 For our first actual score, we will use an example of a single drum playing a series of strokes of indefinite pitch without a discernible pulse.